sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 	        {
 	            if (this.ViewBag.Picture == "")
 	            {
-					// the view want no OpenGraph picture
+					// the view wants no OpenGraph picture
 	            }
 	            else if (this.ViewBag.Picture.StartsWith("/"))
 	            {